Why Is My Lawn Full of Flies? Here’s How to Get Rid of Them

 What Flies Are Commonly Found In Grass?

-There are different types of flies that can be drawn to your lawn.
+There are different types of flies that can be drawn to your lawn and most of them are nasty pests.

 They can be harmful to your grass or just a nuisance when you want to sit outside.
 Here are some common flies you might find in your lawn.